Daniels taking more-with-less blueprint to general manager meetings

 Daniels is bullish on the talent in the Rangers’ farm system after it was gutted in a series of trades in 2015 and 2016.
 Almost every top prospect has yet to pitch above Double A, and the Rangers remain open to trading one-time top prospect Jurickson Profar.

-The Rangers are hoping to find a veteran arms for their bullpen, the weakest link of the 2017 club.
-A full season of Jake Diekman will help the unit improve, but so, too, would a proven late-innings reliever who could also help provide leadership to a large group of younger pitchers expected to be called upon in 2018.
+The Rangers are hoping to find veteran arms for their bullpen, the weakest link of the 2017 club.
+A full season of Jake Diekman will help the unit improve, but so too would a proven late-innings reliever who could also help provide leadership to a large group of younger pitchers expected to be called upon in 2018.

-Wade Davis and Greg Holland, the top free-agent closer, are likely well out of Daniels’ comfort zone for a reliever.
+Wade Davis and Greg Holland, the top free-agent closers, are likely well out of Daniels’ comfort zone for a reliever.
 Addison Reed could be as well, but he fits with the Rangers’ need for pitchers who walk fewer hitters while striking out more.

-Huston Street, a native Texan and former All-American at Texas, might be of interest to the Rangers and could come at a lower price tag after dealing with injuries the past two seasons.
+Huston Street, a native Texan and former All-American with UT’s Longhorns, might be of interest to the Rangers and could come at a lower price tag after dealing with injuries the past two seasons.

 Only after the pitching staff is put together will Daniels look at upgrading the lineup.
 He has said that the Rangers are comfortable with Delino DeShields in center field, but they could also try to add a center fielder and let DeShields handle left field.